-– Data mining and data science
+– Data science expertise

 – Fieldwork in forested and agricultural ecosystems

 – GIS analyses

 – Public outreach and press communication

 Applicants must have prior research experience and a bachelors and/or masters degree in biology, environmental science, or other related fields.
 Ideal applicants are those with experience in entomology, ecology, and statistics; but most importantly, the successful applicant will be well-organized, able to work both independently and in a team setting, and motivated to learn.
 This position is ideal for those craving a career in the exciting, fast-paced world of biodiversity science.

 Interested applicants should email Dr. Helmus before November 1st (firstname.lastname@example.org).